 Coping with the reality of having leftover frozen embryos is far from easy and absolutely translates into real, felt losses in several areas of your life.
 Losing something dear to us often results in feelings of anger as we desperately grasp for what was or what could have been.

 (Sorting out your emotions is hard.
 Our 10-Step Guide helps you process your thoughts and feelings around your embryos while slowly and gently helping you come to decision that will bring peace to your hearts.
-The guide is available in our free resource library – get the password at the bottom of this post).
+The guide is available at the bottom of this post).

 3) Anger is a normal part of the process.